Skip to content

 }

-Using this would require a one time setup in the app so that the screens can look up the AppScope component through getSystemService to retrieve the parent component:
+Using this would require a one time setup in the app so that the screens can look up the AppScope graph through getSystemService to retrieve the parent graph:

 // allows an Activity to get all generated NavDestinations to set up the NavHost